freshgum-bubbles/typedi/website/docs/examples/hello-world.md

 @Service([LogService])
 export class RootService {
-    public constructor (private logger: LogService) { }
+  public constructor(private logger: LogService) {}

-    run () {
+  run() {
     this.logger.log('Hello World!');
   }
 }
 ```

 We just declared a service named `RootService`, which depends on the `LogService` to log a message to the console.
 We've told TypeDI our `RootService` depends on the `LogService` through the `@Service` decorator, which is a fundamental
 part of the library.
 With it, you can declare services with a multitude of different configurations (but we'll get into that later).

 ## Using the Container